AhmedYounsi/Netflix-Movies-API/README.md

 No authentication is required to access this API, and all resources are fully open and available.

-## Resource Lists /movies
+## /movies (endpoint)
-This route Get all movies
+This route Get all movies data on json format

 ```javascript
  axios